Contents

 Installation Space

-Placement of growth chambers in the PGC will be by faculty request for such space to the PGC management committee.
+Placement of growth chambers in the PGC will be at faculty request.
 Approval will depend on availability of space and an inspection of the growth chamber.
 The procurer is responsible for all installation charges.

 Units Owned by the PGC

-These units will remain under jurisdiction of the PGC management committee and will be assigned for use based on research proposals as described above.
+These units will remain under the jurisdiction of the PGC and will be assigned for use based on research proposals and needs.

-Used growth chambers previously installed elsewhere and in functioning condition will come under the jurisdiction of the PGC management committee; however, the owner will have priority in use assignment.
-Owner and non-owner users will be assessed use fees according to the attached schedule.
+Used growth chambers previously installed elsewhere and in functioning condition will be considered the jurisdiction of the PGC; however, the owner will have priority in use assignment.
+Owner and non-owner users will be billed use fees according to the attached schedule.
 Procurers are responsible for all installation charges.

-New growth chambers, under warranty, will come under the jurisdiction of the PGC management committee; however, the owner has priority in use assignment.
-The owner will not be assessed a use fee during the first three years.
-Use fees will be assessed for non-owner users from the outset and for owner users after the unit is three years old.
+New growth chambers that are under warranty will be considered the jurisdiction of the PGC, however, the owner has priority in use assignments.
+The owner will not be billed a use fee during the first three years.
+Use fees will be assessed for non-owner users from the outset, and for owner of the unit after three years form installation date.
 Procurers are responsible for all installation charges.

 Conservatory

-The conservatory will be managed by the PGC Management Committee.
-Suggestions for this space are welcome and can be transmitted to the PGC Management Committee via the Office of the Dean of the College of Agriculture.
+The conservatory will be managed by the PGC.
+Suggestions for this space are welcome and can be transmitted to PGC Staff.

-The facilities listed below are for general support of PGC research and will remain under control of the PGC Management committee.
+The facilities listed below are for general support of the research within the facility.
+They are supervised and managed by the PGC.
 Additional use conditions are stated elsewhere in this manual.

 • Herbicide Application Room